 Virgo Nano Web in addition to Virgo Nano provides a web layer via integration with Gemini Web.
 This server supports hot-deploying both WARs and Web Bundles.
 It is ideal for cloud and other use cases with stringent resource consumption and footprint requirements.

 Virgo now supports initial provisioning via p2 director for all Virgo flavours.
-How to initial provision a Virgo instance is described well in Virgo's User Guide, available here.
+How to initial provision a Virgo instance is described well in Virgo's User Guide (5.3 Installing from an update site), available here.
 This also means Virgo now also has a common p2 repository for all Virgo distributions that can be found on our download page.

 Using the p2 director users can also install and remove p2 features and normal bundles from Virgo Nano(Web) and from the kernel region of Virgo Kernel, Virgo Server for Apache Tomcat and Virgo Jetty Server.